-The primary construction materials of this pump are aluminum, with neoprene flap valves and diaphragm.
-Do not attempt to clean or flush this pump with any liquid which would attack pump fittings or components. avoid cleaning with cleaning solvent.
+The primary construction materials of this pump are aluminum, with neoprene flap valves and a DuraBlue 1000TM diaphragm.
+Do not attempt to clean or flush this pump with any liquid which would attack pump fittings or components.
+Avoid cleaning with cleaning solvent.